Scherzer, Zimmerman lead Nats past LA 6-1 to force Game 5

 UP NEXT

 The Game 5 starting pitchers both already have shown what they can do in this series.
-Buehler threw six sharp innings, allowing just one hit, and got the win in LA’s 6-0 victory at home in Game 1 last Thursday.
-Strasburg started Game 2 a night later, a 4-2 Washington victory, and took a perfect game into the fifth inning while outdueling Clayton Kershaw.
+Buehler allowed just one hit in six innings and got the win in LA’s 6-0 victory at home in Game 1 last Thursday.
+Strasburg started Game 2 a night later, a 4-2 Washington victory, and took a perfect game into the fifth inning while outdueling Kershaw.
 Strasburg struck out 10 and gave up just one run in six innings, leaving his career postseason ERA at 0.64 — the best in history for pitchers with at least four starts.

 More AP baseball: https://apnews.com/MLB and https://twitter.com/AP_Sports